victoria-id/victoria_connect_api_documentation/readme.md

   },

- output: // Response filters section.
+ response: // Response filters section.
 Applied to the body of an API response.
   {

    minimal: // Filter definition "minimal".
 Outputs minimal data.